How ToWindows

 4. Open the Files: Open the files with Excel and save them if they contain your unsaved data.

-6. Check OneDrive or Cloud Backups
+6. Check OneDrive or Cloud Storage

 If you use OneDrive, Google Drive, or another cloud storage service, there’s a chance your Excel file was backed up automatically.
 Here’s how to check: